PEmbarach/coffeeie/README.md

 - To expand the events section & provide a google maps location for each event, so that users may understand in more detail where an even is to be hosted.

 ## User Stories
-I have included links to the [GitHub Issues](https://github.com/CluelessBiker/project5-red-crayon/issues) for this project, as well as the [KANBAN board](https://github.com/users/CluelessBiker/projects/2).
+I have included links to the [GitHub Issues](https://github.com/PEmbarach/coffeeie/issues) for this project, as well as the [KANBAN board](https://github.com/users/PEmbarach/projects/6).

-Please also find a full list of the Epics, User stories, & story points typed up [HERE](src/assets/userstories.md).

 ## Design